Estate Planning Isn’t Just For The Elderly

 Happy, smiling couple in their sixties.

-Can a dementia diagnose prohibit changing a will?
+Can a dementia diagnosis prohibit changing a will?

 On Behalf of | Jun 13, 2022 | Wills & Trusts

-More and more elderly individuals are receiving diagnoses of Alzheimer’s Disease and dementia.
-Though a majority of these individuals may already have an estate plan in place, an individual could decide to make changes after a diagnosis occurs.
+More and more elderly individuals are receiving diagnoses of Alzheimer’s disease and dementia.
+Though most of these individuals may already have an estate plan in place, an individual could decide to make changes after a diagnosis occurs.

-The specifics of a case will determine whether or not changes to a will can take place, but in general, a diagnosis does not make an existing will invalid nor will it make any changes invalid.
+The specifics of a case will determine whether or not changes to a will can be made, but in general, a diagnosis does not invalidate an existing will or any changes to it.

 Mental competence